seriouslysean/hackathon-spark/docs/README.md

 # S.P.A.R.K.

-URBN 2024 Hackathon entry. **Summarized Project Automation and Reporting Kit**, or S.P.A.R.K. for short, will automatically generate release sumary emails, broken down by each team.
+URBN 2024 Hackathon entry. **Summarized Project Automation and Reporting Kit**, or S.P.A.R.K. for short, will automatically generate release summary emails, broken down by each team.

 ## Table of Contents